For commercial account disclosures, please click below:

 You agree that the Bank may impose a fee on the payee or other holder of a check or other item drawn against your account that is presented for payment over the counter at the Bank.

-If you authorize a third party over the phone or via the Internet to debit from your account the amount(s) of one or more "remotely created checks," the third party may create a check drawn on your account that the Bank may pay, although it does not bear your signature.
+If you authorize a third party (other than a "telemarketer" or person engaged in "telemarketing", as those terms are defined in Federal Trade Commission Telemarketing Sales Rule [16 CFR Part 310]) to create a "remotely created check" (as defined in Regulation CC [12 CFR Part 229]) drawn on your account, the Bank may pay it, although it does not bear your signature.
 While the Bank is authorized to honor such remotely created checks, the Bank is not required to do so and may refuse to honor any such remotely created checks at its discretion.
 The Bank may return such remotely created checks even if it has honored similar remotely created checks in the past.
 You agree that the Bank is not liable to you for any losses that may result from either honoring or dishonoring any such remotely created checks drawn on your account.
 You are responsible for reviewing your statement in a timely fashion and reporting promptly to HSBC any claims of unauthorized remotely created checks.

 An overdraft occurs when you do not have enough money in your account to cover a transaction, but we pay it anyway.
 We can cover your overdrafts through our standard overdraft practices or through an overdraft protection plan.
 Through our standard overdraft practices, we authorize and pay overdrafts for checks and overdrafts for preauthorized automatic bill payments.
 We do not authorize and pay overdrafts for ATM and everyday debit card transactions for consumer checking accounts other than HSBC Premier unless you are using an overdraft protection plan to cover these transactions.
 Under our standard overdraft practices, we will charge you the associated Insufficient Funds (NSF) or Unavailable Funds (UNA) fees listed on our Terms and Charges Disclosure when an overdraft occurs.
 For HSBC Premier checking accounts, checks, pre-authorized debits, ATM and everyday debit card transactions that result in an overdraft are not charged NSF or UNA fees.
 We pay overdrafts at our discretion, which means we do not guarantee that we will always authorize and pay any type of transaction for any type of account.
 Any resulting negative balance regardless of cause must be repaid promptly.
 If we do not authorize and pay an overdraft, your transaction will be declined.